scroll-out/scroll-out/README.md

 npm i scroll-out -S
 ```

-The import setup from the package and call it
+Them import ScrollOut from the package and call it

 ```js
 import ScrollOut from 'scroll-out'